SU Carb Throttle Plate Early vs. Late

 Disabling the TOVs:

 The TOVs are one of those anti-pollution complexities which are fine in theory, but in practice, less than reliable, and risky in their mere presence!
-They can be simply disabled by soldering the brass components permanently in place onto the Throttle Plate, from the manifold side (as recommended by Volvo in an Internal Shop Bulletin).
-The Throttle Plate does not need to be removed from the carb housing for this, increasing the scope of the job and adding further complexity, but the carbs do need to be removed from the manifold to gain access from that side.
+They can be simply disabled by soldering the brass components permanently in place onto the Throttle Plate, from the manifold side (as even recommended by Volvo in an Internal Shop Bulletin).
+Carbs do need to be removed from the manifold to gain access from that side, but the Throttle Plate does not need to be removed from the housing for this, increasing the scope of the job and adding further complexity.
 The springs and their cage can remain in-place vestigially on the upstream side...their presence wont bother the mixture flow significantly...concerns of disrupted or diminished flow are highly exaggerated in the opinion of the author (the weight increase of the car because of the added solder probably makes more of a performance difference...!).

 "...when the butterflies are wide open they interfere with the smooth flow of air into the engine..." copied from Facebook page "Practical Classics".... from an otherwise very good write-up on the SUs...(...honestly, how often are your Throttle Plates at WOT?)